arg0NNY/BetterAnimations/docs/create/injects.md

 ```

 To consolidate, let's try to use inject <InjectRef inject="type" />, which, according to <InjectRef inject="type" text="Reference" />, when declared with parameters
-`enter` and `exit`, will return the value passed under the property corresponding to the current animation type:
+`enter` and `exit`, will return the value passed to the property corresponding to the current animation type:
 ```json
 {
   "key": "myAnimation",